Devnadish/CV_next/posts/ensms.md

 ---
-title: "SMS Campaigns"
+title: 'SMS Campaigns'
-subtitle: "The Power of SMS Campaigns"
+subtitle: 'The Power of SMS Campaigns'
-date: "2020-12-22"
+date: '2020-12-22'
-description: "Discover the impact of SMS campaigns and how they can boost your business.
-Engage with your audience in a new way and achieve impressive results with this powerful marketing tool."
+description: 'Discover the impact of SMS campaigns and how they can boost your business.
+Engage with your audience in a new way and achieve impressive results with this powerful marketing tool.'
 ---

 ## The Power of SMS Campaigns